barneydesmond/WriteFreely-API/README.md

 print p

 # This will return the post's data when successful
-# Thatdata includes the post token which we'll need for doing cooling stuff with the post
+# That data includes the post token, which we'll need for doing cool stuff with the post
 ```
 Feel free to use extra kwargs to your post like created date and right-to-left.
 Feel free to look at additional args [here](https://developers.write.as/docs/api/#publish-a-post):